 Sharon Jones died in 2016, with the band releasing the posthumous final album Soul of a Woman in 2017.
 As the New York Times reported in its obituary for Jones “Her death was confirmed by Judy Miller Silverman, her publicist.
 She said Ms. Jones died at Bassett Medical Center in Cooperstown, N.Y., and was surrounded by members of her band, the Dap-Kings, and other loved ones when she died.”

-Thomas Paine wrote “The harder the conflict, the more glorious the triumph.
-What we obtain too cheap, we esteem too lightly; it is dearness only that gives everything its value.
-I love the man that can smile in trouble, that can gather strength from distress and grow brave by reflection.
-‘Tis the business of little minds to shrink; but he whose heart is firm, and whose conscience approves his conduct, will pursue his principles unto death.”
 Jones dealt with one conflict after another yet continued to gather strength.
-When she made it as a singer she then had to content with cancer.
+When she made it as a singer she then had to deal with cancer.
 She represents a model for anyone willing to ‘smile in trouble’ and keep putting in the work required to translate one dream after another into reality.

 How often do you gather strength from distress?

 Do you believe ‘the harder the conflict, the more glorious the triumph?’

 Do you believe ‘what we obtain too cheap, we esteem too lightly?’